ppy/osu-wiki/wiki/BBCode/en.md

 *Note: Using this tag is not necessary should one wish not to use custom hyperlink text, as the forum editor parses proper URLs as links automatically.*

 To create hyperlinks with the `[url]` tag, users must specify two arguments: the linked text to be displayed, and the specific URL of the website to navigate to.
-The former must be specified between the start and end tags, and the latter must be specified as the `LINK` argument, without quotation marks (`"`).
+The former must be specified between the open and closed tags, and the latter must be specified as the `LINK` argument, without quotation marks (`"`).
 If no text is specified, the text will default to the name of the URL.

 Toolbar button: ![URL button](img/url.png "URL")